Neuropharmacology & Neurotherapeutics

-Basal ganglia intracerebral hemorrhage remains among the most severe of stroke types.
-This update highlights some important clinical trial results on intracerebral hemorrhage, including blood pressure management and surgical interventions.
-The author discusses these advances and updates on the epidemiology and pathophysiology of intracerebral hemorrhage.
+Basal ganglia hemorrhage is one of the most severe types of stroke.
+This update highlights important clinical trial results on the treatment of intracerebral hemorrhage, including blood pressure management and surgery.

-• Intracerebral hemorrhage is a neurologic emergency that requires immediate neuroimaging to differentiate it from acute ischemic stroke.
+• Intracerebral hemorrhage is a neurologic emergency that requires immediate diagnosis and treatment.

-• Prognosis is based on multiple factors, including volume and location of hemorrhage, age, level of consciousness, presence of intraventricular hemorrhage, and warfarin use.
+• Outcome depends on volume, location, age, level of consciousness, intraventricular extension, and warfarin use.

 • Coagulopathy, if present, should be corrected.

 • Rapid blood pressure control is safe but does not improve the clinical outcome significantly.

 • Surgical treatment has a limited role in the treatment of intracerebral hemorrhage.

 • New endoscopic, minimally invasive surgical techniques are being tested, with encouraging results.